 Advanced Brenta Piccola Trek

-> A short & spicy trek for hikers with experience
+> A short & spicy trek for experienced hikers and via ferrata enthusiasts

 > Breakfast included

-This 3-day ‘Short & Spicy’ adventure in the Dolomiti di Brenta is compact but intense.
-Located in the western part of Trentino, this lesser-known corner of the Dolomites offers rugged limestone peaks, quiet valleys, and well-marked trails far from the crowds of the Alta Via routes.
+This 3-day ‘Short & Spicy’ adventure in the Dolomiti di Brenta packs more excitement into three days than many longer treks.
+Located in the western part of Trentino, this lesser-known corner of the Dolomites is renowned for its dramatic limestone towers, remote mountain scenery, and iconic via ferrata routes.
+Expect a true high-alpine experience far from the crowds that frequent the more famous Alta Via trails.

 Itinerary